Browse our guides or talk to our team.

 For a more detailed tutorial, check out our blog post on how to draw a network diagram.

-If you manage your technical documentation in Confluence, Gliffy is the perfect choice for your IT diagrams.
+If you use Confluence for technical documentation, Gliffy is the perfect choice for your IT diagrams.
 You can create your diagram directly in Confluence without ever leaving the page.
 Then, all you need to do is save and publish, and the diagram will be right alongside other important information about your network.

 You can give it a try for free now, or if you’re not a Confluence user, check out our online diagramming solution and see how Gliffy helps IT teams of all sizes build better documentation.